Funchase61/SSHCOURS/README.md

 ```
 sudo apt install fail2ban
 ```
-now that it is installed you need to make it work for ssh service and precise what port to protect from brute forcing :
+Now that it is installed you need to make it work for ssh service and precise what port to protect from brute forcing :
 ```
 sudo nano /etc/fail2ban/jail.local
 ```